Thursday, June 29, 2006

 Apologies All Around

-If you could live in any TV show house (past or present), what house would you want to live it?
-Assume that only you are living in the house, you don’t become a member of the family that lived there (they moved out), or get to appear on the tv show.
+If you could live in any TV show house (past or present), what house would you choose?
+Assume that only you are living in the house, you don’t become a member of the family who lived there (they moved out or something), or get to appear on the TV show.
 You only get to live in the house.

 My answer?
 I really like the apartment that Lucy and Ricky Ricardo had in New York.
 Here are some cool blueprints of a few TV homes.
 And here is the blueprint of the Ricardo apartment.